Who is it for?

 Your goal is a career in the global banking industry, with no limitations on the country where you end up working.
 As a vocational course, BSc Banking and International Finance is tailor-made for your ambition to go straight into a job in banking after you graduate.
 Thinking about a postgraduate qualification?
 Its academic rigour will prepare you equally well for further study.

-Our three degrees in finance (Finance, Banking and International Finance, and Investment and Financial Risk Management) provide detailed knowledge of how financial markets work, how companies make investment, financing and acquisition decisions and how modern banks operate.
+Our three finance and banking degrees (Finance, Banking and International Finance, and Investment and Financial Risk Management) provide detailed knowledge of how financial markets work, how companies make investment, financing and acquisition decisions and how modern banks operate.
 Whether your interest is domestic or international, this well balanced course has been designed to propel you to the top of the industry.

 We offer a wide variety of specialisations: central banking, managerial finance, commercial and retail banking, financial analysis, operations, or strategy.